mhsung/kaist-cs479-fall-2023/docs/index.md

 ## Grading
 - Programming Assignments: 30%
 - Project: 50%
-- Paper Reviews: 10%
+- Paper/Project Reviews: 10%
 - In-Class Participation: 10%

-## AI Coding Assistant Tools
+## AI Coding Assistant Tool Policy

 **You are allowed (and even encouraged) to utilize AI coding assistant tools**, such as ChatGPT, Copilot, Codex, and Code Intelligence, for your programming assignments and projects.
 Utilizing AI coding assistant tools will not be deemed as plagiarism.
-However, it is still strictly prohibited to directly copy code from the internet or from someone else.
+However, it is still strictly prohibited to directly copy code from the Internet or from someone else.
 Doing so will lead to a score of zero and a report to the university.

 ## Important Dates